rphlmr/squirrelsong-high-contrast/themes/Chrome DevTools/Readme.md

 # Squirrelsong Light Theme for Google Chrome DevTools

-Also works for Microsoft Edge, Opera, Brave, Vivaldi.
+Also works in other Chromium-based browsers: Microsoft Edge, Opera, Brave, Vivaldi.

 ## Installation from GitHub